mikaelnousiainen/RS41ng/README.md

 **NOTE:** This firmware is a work in progress and some features might not work as expected yet!

 This is a custom, amateur radio-oriented firmware for [Vaisala RS41 radiosondes](https://www.vaisala.com/en/products/instruments-sensors-and-other-measurement-devices/soundings-products/rs41).
-Some of the code is based on an earlier RS41 firmware project called [RS41HUP](https://github.com/df8oe/RS41HUP), but most of it has been rewritten from scratch.
+Some code is based on an earlier RS41 firmware project called [RS41HUP](https://github.com/df8oe/RS41HUP), but most of it has been rewritten from scratch.
 The Horus 4FSK code has been adapted from the [darksidelemm fork of RS41HUP](https://github.com/darksidelemm/RS41HUP).